The McPherson Board of Public Utilities is concerned about the safety of our customers.

 Two common versions of these scams involve the following:

-- Callers asking for personal and financial information, claiming that President Obama was paying utility bills as part of a bailout plan.
+- Callers asking for personal and financial information, claiming the Government is paying utility bills as part of a bailout plan.

 - Callers asking customers to send a pre-paid debit card to pay their bill or to replace dangerous equipment.

 In these cases and others, scammers are trying to defraud customers.
 They often target elderly people who are fearful their electricity may be turned off unless they comply immediately.
 These scammers usually have a little bit of information about you and will try to persuade you to provide more so they can gain access to your bank accounts and/or use your credit card numbers.
 Another recent scam that has surfaced targets business customers during peak business hours, such as restaurants at lunchtime.
 The scammers try to catch employees off guard in hopes of gaining account information, as well as instilling fear that power will be turned off when they have the most customers.

 These scams may use email, Twitter, phone calls or even door-to-door visits.
 Many victims receive forwarded emails or text messages from well-meaning friends and family who were also victimized.
 You should always think twice before providing account or personal and financial information to anyone unless you are positive you know they are legitimate.

 Before you do anything else, hang up and call the BPU at (620) 241-2515 to ask questions about anyone contacting you about your bill or claiming to be from the BPU.

 Remember these tips:

 - Never give anyone personal information, such as your Social Security number (including the numbers on the back of your Social Security card), bank account number or credit card number, unless you initiated the conversation and you are confident the transaction is legitimate.